cyberark/conjur-spring-boot-sdk/README.md

 | SSL Certificate Path     | CONJUR_CERT_FILE         |   Path to certificate file    |
 | SSL Certificate Content  | CONJUR_SSL_CERTIFICATE   |   Certificate content         |

-Only one of CONJUR_CERT_FILE and CONJUR_SSL_CERTIFICATE is required.
-There are two variables to allow the user to specify the path to a certificate file or to provide the certificate data directly in an environment variable.
+Only one CONJUR_CERT_FILE and CONJUR_SSL_CERTIFICATE is required.
+There are two variables to allow the user to specify the path to a certificate file or provide the certificate data directly in an environment variable.

-##### Steps to set the environment variables in the Eclipse IDE
+##### Set environment variables in the Eclipse IDE

-Select the Client Class in Eclipse then do RightClick->Properties-> Run&Debug Setting-> Click New
+1. Select the Client Class in Eclipse, then right click Properties -> Run&Debug Setting-> New.
-* In the Select Configuration popup click the Java App
+2. In the Select Configuration popup, click the Java App.
-* In the Edit Launch Configuration properties window -> select Environment Tab -> click Add
+3. In the Edit Launch Configuration properties window, select the Environment Tab and click Add.
-* In the New Environment Variable window , enter the properties with the corresponding name and vale one at a time by clciking the
+4. In the New Environment Variable window, enter the properties with the corresponding name and vale one at a time by clciking the
-  Add button->Click Apply &Close
+  Add button followed by Apply & Close.

-###### Environment variables to add:
+###### Add environment variables

-* Enter CONJUR_ACCOUNT in the name field and the Account Id (created during the Conjur OSS setup.
-Ex: myConjurAccount) as value.
+* Enter CONJUR_ACCOUNT in the Name field and the Account Id created during the Conjur OSS setup.
+For example: myConjurAccount) as value.
-* CONJUR_APPLIANCE_URL in the name field and the https://localhost:8443 as value
+* CONJUR_APPLIANCE_URL in the Name field and the https://localhost:8443 as value.
-* CONJUR_AUTHN_LOGIN in the name field and the host/fileName1(created during the Conjur OSS setup Ex:host/<file name where grant permission is defined for   the user)/userName( for whom the access is granted in fileName1)
+* CONJUR_AUTHN_LOGIN in the Name field and the host/fileName1 created during the Conjur OSS setup.
+For example: host/<file name where grant permission is defined for the user/userName (for whom the access is granted in fileName1).
-* CONJUR_AUTHN_TOKEN_FILE in the name field and the <path/fileName> as value, where the Token is saved.
+* CONJUR_AUTHN_TOKEN_FILE in the Name field and the <path/fileName> as value, where the token is saved.
-* CONJUR_CERT_FILE in the name field and the <path /.der> (.der file created during the Conjur OSS setup).
+* CONJUR_CERT_FILE in the Name field and the <path /.der> (.der file created during the Conjur OSS setup.
-* CONJUR_SSL_CERTIFICATE in the name filed and the details of the certificate in the value field.
+* CONJUR_SSL_CERTIFICATE in the Name field and the details of the certificate in the Value field.
-* For IntelliJ, setting up trusting Conjur self-signed certs, Follow the steps outlined [here](https://www.jetbrains.com/help/idea/settings-tools-server-certificates.html)
+* For IntelliJ, set up trusted Conjur self-signed certs by following the steps outlined [here](https://www.jetbrains.com/help/idea/settings-tools-server-certificates.html).

 ## Using the Conjur Spring Boot Plugin

 There are two ways to use the plugin.
 * @Value annotation and an optional conjur.properties file that enables the mapping of secret names.
-* @ConjurValue and @ConjurValues, which are Conjur native annotations(Custom Annotation) that enable individual and bulk secret retrieval.
+* @ConjurValue and @ConjurValues, which are Conjur native annotations (custom annotations) that enable individual and bulk secret retrieval.

-#### Option 1 : Using Spring Standard @Value annotation.
+#### Option 1: Spring Standard @Value annotation
 The `@ConjurPropertySource` annotation allows you to specify the root of a policy to look up.
 The Spring Boot Plugin routes the look up to Conjur through the Conjur Spring Boot SDK and a REST API we expose.
 Using @ConjurPropertySource in conjunction with @Configuration classes is required.
 The names of secrets, passwords, and user IDs all remain as originally specified.
 You can fetch Conjur managed secrets using a standard @Value annotation.
-By adding an optional file with the name `conjur.properties` in a Spring Boot classloader discoverable location `(<a path>/resources/)`, you can map the names of secrets as specified in the application code to the names stored in the Conjur Vault.
+By adding an optional file with the name `conjur.properties` in a Spring Boot classloader discoverable location `(<a path>/resources/)`, you can map the names of secrets as specified in the application code to the names stored in the CyberArk Vault.

- Example use case: Given the following vault path `policy/my-application` containing this configuration data pair `database.password=mysecretpassword`, the following `@Configuration` class uses `@ConjurPropertySource` to contribute `policy/my-application` to the environment's set of `PropertySources.`
+ Example use case: Given the following Vault path `policy/my-application` containing this configuration data pair `database.password=mysecretpassword`, the following `@Configuration` class uses `@ConjurPropertySource` to contribute `policy/my-application` to the environment's set of `PropertySources.`

 ----